Zenny00/REU-Oyster_Orientation/docs/GettingStarted.md

 python detect.py --weight *path to weights* --source *path to image or video* --conf-thres *minimum confidence value i.e. 0.5* --line-thickness *thickness of the box borders* --device *0, 1, 2, cpu*

+Note the extra-large weight file has been split in order to be uploaded to the GitHub repository.
+To unzip it use the following commands:

+cat xlweights.* > weights.zip
+unzip weights.zip

 The output of model inference will be saved to runs/detect/exp